group-nn-at-icmab-csic/WorMe/documentation/worme_manual.md

 <div align="center"> <img src="https://github.com/user-attachments/assets/3722f5c4-0e1e-43c1-bcd0-8d894fbdb6ab" alt="image-20230731-164404" width="55%"> </div>

 Finally the program visualize the set of length measurement data, and allows to export it.
-It includes also the option to export the data based in the manual error correction (see XXX).
+It includes also the option to export the data based in the manual error correction (see  ([Manual length error correction](#manual-length-error-correction) ).
 The program also provides the binary object data and other data that may be golden standard for deep learning models.

 ?